GLOrozcoM/Data_Science_Projects/README.md

 ## Projects

 Ever wanted to predict the outcome of a chess match?
-In [my chess project](#chess), I use machine learning techniques to predict who a winner in online matches will be.
+In [my chess project](#Implementing), I use machine learning techniques to predict who a winner in online matches will be.

 Are you curious about the Chernobyl 1986 Incident or just wanted to see a beautiful data visualization of map data?
-In [my Chernobyl visualization project](#chernobyl), I map data from the Chernobyl nuclear fallout and show its spread across time in continental Europe.
+In [my Chernobyl visualization project](#Mapping), I map data from the Chernobyl nuclear fallout and show its spread across time in continental Europe.

-## Chess
+## Implementing statistical learning methods to predict chess match outcomes

 You log in to your Lichess.org account and get ready to play an online chess match.
 A random pairing places you with someone having a rating 200 points higher than you.